mghaby/MacDCrossover-EMA-ATR/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details
+This project is licensed under the GNU General Public License - see the LICENSE file for details

 ## Acknowledgments